 What is a SAFER grant?

 SAFER grants are financial assistance programs provided to fire departments through the Federal Emergency Management Agency (FEMA).
-These grants are to help fire departments attract new firefighters, retain existing firefighters, rehire laid off firefighters, and fulfill traditional missions of the fire department while staying complaint with regulations established by the National Fire Protection Association (NFPA).
+These grants are to help fire departments attract new firefighters, retain existing firefighters, rehire laid off firefighters, and fulfill traditional missions of the fire department while staying compliant with regulations established by the National Fire Protection Association (NFPA).
 The grant has two main activities:

 - Hiring – Provides federal assistance to help fire departments with the hiring of new firefighters or rehiring laid off fire firefighters.